ploizides/lauzhack-2025/README.md

 # Real-Time Podcast AI Assistant

 A real-time AI assistant for podcast transcription, topic tracking, fact-checking, and intelligent image search.
-Built with FastAPI, Deepgram, and Together.ai.
+Built with FastAPI, Deepgram, and Groq.

 ## Features